cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

 Then access the Prometheus console locally at: [`http://localhost:9090/`](http://localhost:9090/)

-Assuming that the monitoring stack was successfully deployed, and you have a Cluster with `enablePodMonitoring: true` you should find a series of metrics relating to CNPG clusters.
+Assuming that the monitoring stack was successfully deployed, and you have a Cluster with `enablePodMonitoring: true` you should find a series of metrics relating to CloudNativePG clusters.
 Again, please refer to the [*monitoring section*](monitoring.md) for more information.

 ![local prometheus](images/prometheus-local.png)